For more information, see table Some Sphingolipidoses.

-In metachromatic leukodystrophy, arylsulfatase A deficiency causes metachromatic lipids to accumulate in the white matter of the CNS, peripheral nerves, kidney, spleen, and other visceral organs; accumulation in the nervous system causes central and peripheral demyelination.
+In metachromatic leukodystrophy, arylsulfatase A deficiency causes metachromatic lipids to accumulate in the white matter of the central nervous system, peripheral nerves, kidney, spleen, and other visceral organs; accumulation in the nervous system causes central and peripheral demyelination.
 Numerous mutations exist; patients vary in age at onset and speed of progression.

-Diagnosis of metachromatic leukodystrophy is suggested clinically and by findings of decreased nerve conduction velocity; it is confirmed by detecting enzyme deficiency in WBCs or cultured skin fibroblasts.
+Diagnosis of metachromatic leukodystrophy is suggested clinically and by findings of decreased nerve conduction velocity; it is confirmed by DNA analysis and/or detecting enzyme deficiency in white blood cells or cultured skin fibroblasts.
 (Also see testing for suspected inherited disorders of metabolism.)

 There is currently no effective treatment for metachromatic leukodystrophy in patients with advanced symptoms.
 Bone marrow or stem cell transplantation may stabilize neurocognitive function in mildly symptomatic forms of the disease.
 Several other therapeutic options are currently being investigated, primarily in late infantile forms of the disease, including gene therapy, enzyme replacement therapy, substrate reduction therapy, and, potentially, enzyme enhancement therapy.